digitallawyer/openlegaldictionary/_definitions/talio.md

 ---
 title: Talio
 permalink: "/definitions/talio.html"
 body: Lat.
 In the civil law.
-Like for like; punishment ln the same kind; the pun
+Like for like; punishment in the same kind; the pun
 published_at: '2018-07-07'
 layout: post
 ---